Psoriasis

 1. What is psoriasis?

-Psoriasis is a chronic autoimmune skin condition that causes the rapid buildup of skin cells, leading to thick, red, scaly patches.
+Psoriasis is a chronic autoimmune skin condition that leads to the rapid buildup of skin cells, forming thick, red, scaly patches.
 It commonly affects the scalp, elbows, knees, and lower back.
+Professional evaluation helps guide effective management.

 2. What causes psoriasis?

-The exact cause isn’t fully understood, but it’s believed to involve a combination of genetic, immune system, and environmental factors.
-Triggers can include stress, infections, injuries, certain medications, and cold weather.
+The exact cause is not fully understood, but genetics, immune system activity, and environmental factors play a role.
+Triggers may include stress, infections, skin injuries, certain medications, and cold weather.
+Identifying triggers is important for personalized care.

 3. Is psoriasis contagious?